kaddynator/EMOVIS/README.md

 The files inside the folder "Emotion" contain the codes for the visualization tool.

 EMOVIS is built for a sample dataset of the [Charlottesville Protest Event 2017](https://en.wikipedia.org/wiki/Unite_the_Right_rally) event.
-The Twitter Social Media Data is collected for this
+The Twitter Social Media Data related to this event is collected.
+Hashtags re
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI0NDgxMDE3NiwzOTU0MzA1NjAsMjExOD
+eyJoaXN0b3J5IjpbLTE3MDMxODQ3MDMsMTI0NDgxMDE3NiwzOT
-c4MjkwOSwtMTQxMDU5MjA0MywtNTQxNjI1Nzc1LDQ5NzA1Nzc0
+U0MzA1NjAsMjExODc4MjkwOSwtMTQxMDU5MjA0MywtNTQxNjI1
-MV19
+Nzc1LDQ5NzA1Nzc0MV19
 -->